j-andrews7/STRprofiler/README.md

 ## Installation

-**strprofiler** is available on PyPI and can be installed with pip:
+**STRprofiler** is available on PyPI and can be installed with pip:

 ```bash
 pip install strprofiler